As of March 2017, two candidate landing sites are being considered for the 2020 ExoMars mission.

 During the selection process the criteria included both scientific and engineering factors.
 For example, the rover should land at a scientifically interesting site or find one within a 1 km drive from the touchdown point.
 Numerous targets should also be accessible along a typical 2 km traverse planned for the nominal mission of 218 martian days (each 24 hours 37 minutes).

 At the same time, engineering and operational constraints are needed to ensure the safe entry, descent and landing of the entry module.
 These include a relatively low-lying site, in order that the module passes through enough atmosphere for the completion of key events such as parachute opening and deceleration.
-The horizontal and vertical wind speeds expected during the descent must also be also considered – it will land at the end of the planet’s global dust storm season in 2019.
+The horizontal and vertical wind speeds expected during the descent must also be also considered.

 Knowledge of how the terrain slopes over various scales is important, because the lander uses radar to monitor its velocity and altitude.
 Slopes can alter the degree of certainty in the measured distance to the ground, with implications for fuel consumption and landing.
 Steep slopes and boulders taller than 35 cm – the clearance beneath the landing module – need to be avoided, although the rover will be able to navigate around local hazards after egress.

-Selection of the final landing site by ESA and Roscosmos is planned to occur six months before launch.
+Selection of the final landing site by ESA and Roscosmos is planned to occur about a year before launch.